la2050/archive/_projects/2016/the-4liters-pop-up-experience-los-angeles-middle-schoolers-learn-to-love-conserve-their-water.md

   leader in conservation, technology and entertainment.
 Taken together, these strengths and weaknesses make Los Angeles an ideal place for innovation in water education.
-project_image_2: 5522525955741-team91.png
-empty_column_1: ''
 organization_name: DIGDEEP Water
 organization_website: www.digdeep.org
-organization_name_2: DIGDEEP Water
-organization_activity: >-
-  DIGDEEP is a human rights non-profit making clean water more available and more sustainable in every community.
-ein: ''

 ---